Chocolate French Toast Casserole

-Overnight French Toast Casserole is THE BEST brunch dish.
-Crusty bread gets soaked in an egg custard, and then topped with a delicious crumble.
-Prep it the night before and then brunch is a breeze the next day!
+Chocolate French Toast Casserole is the BEST brunch dish.
+Crusty bread gets soaked in an egg custard and then topped with a delicious crumble plus chocolate chips.
+Prep this the night before and then brunch is a breeze the next day!

 I’m a big fan of make ahead meals.
-When company comes to town, or even when my boys are home during the summer or holiday break, I like to have easy dishes to throw in the oven.
+When company comes to visit, I like to have easy dishes to throw in the oven.
 I love to cook and be in my kitchen, but I also hate missing out on down time with my guests or boys when we are just hanging out chatting.

 Save This Recipe Form